Kurt Bolender: Arrest and trial and suicide

 After World War II, Bolender assumed a fake identity, did not contact his family or his relatives, and after some time, had himself declared deceased.
 He was recognized in May 1961 working as a bouncer at a nightclub in Germany and was immediately arrested.
 He was arrested under an assumed name Heinz Brenner.
 It is probable that after the war he also went by the pseudonym Wilhelm Kurt Vahle while working as a bouncer at the Er- und Siebar and the Hofbräuhaus in Hamburg.
 At his residence police found a whip with the silver initials "KB", the inscription that was created at the camp by Sobibór survivor Stanisław Szmajzner.

 In 1965, Bolender, along with 11 former SS guards from Sobibór, was tried in Hagen, West Germany.
 At the trial Bolender initially claimed that he had never been in Sobibór, but instead fought against partisans around Lublin, Poland.
 However, he broke down under cross-examination and confessed to being present at Sobibór.

-Prior to the completion of the trial, Kurt Bolender committed suicide by hanging himself in his prison cell.
+Prior to the completion of the trial, Kurt Bolender died from suicide by hanging in his prison cell.
 In his suicide note, he insisted that he was innocent.